mpflynnx/terraform-beginner-bootcamp-2023/journal/week1.md

 We will update our index.html to display two images, image1.png and image2.jpg.
 These image files will be stored in the projects /public/assets/ folder.

 We can use the [for_each](https://developer.hashicorp.com/terraform/language/meta-arguments/for_each) meta-argument to upload all files stored in a public/assets/ folder.
-Technically Terraform should not be use to upload files, but doing so for this project allows us to understand the use of the 'for_each' meta-argument.
+Technically Terraform should not be used to upload files, but doing so for this project allows us to understand the use of the 'for_each' meta-argument.

 for_each is a meta-argument defined by the Terraform language.
 It can be used with modules and with every resource type.